AFLplusplus/AFLplusplus/qemu_mode/README.md

 ## 8) CMPLOG mode

 Another new feature is CMPLOG, which is based on the redqueen project.
-Here all immidiates in CMP instructions are learned and put into a dynamic dictionary and applied to all locations in the input that reached that CMP, trying to solve and pass it.
+Here all immediates in CMP instructions are learned and put into a dynamic dictionary and applied to all locations in the input that reached that CMP, trying to solve and pass it.
 This is a very effective feature and it is available for x86, x86_64, arm